ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-12-28-workaround-azure-github-pat.md

 ## Final thoughts

-Creating Github Releases from a Continuous Delivery pipeline is one of the most common tasks in open-source software dev.
-However, this simple bug in Azure Pipelines can prove to be very frustrating for developers.
+Creating Github Releases from a Continuous Delivery pipeline is one of the most common tasks in open-source software dev't.
+However, this simple bug in Azure Pipelines can prove to be very frustrating for developers, it was for me!
+Ideally, we shouldn't be doing these steps (i.e., making cURL requests and whatnot).
 I hope that this bug will be fixed soon, but for now, you can just follow this workaround!